Supervision

 • Further Information and References.

-For further information on the guidance document and plans for future training sessions please contact the CDI Professional Development Manager, Claire.johnson@thecdi.net
+For further information on the guidance document and plans for future training sessions please contact the CDI Head of Professional Development and Standards, Claire.johnson@thecdi.net